MohamedAAbdallah/Egyptian-ID-Validator-Py/README.md

 ## Development Status

-The project is currently in the **Alpha** stage.
-Features and functionality may be incomplete, and APIs may change.
+This project is currently in the **Alpha** stage.
+Features may be incomplete, and APIs are subject to change.

 ## License